unibe-icelab/thz-image-explorer/paper/paper.md

 visualization of reflections from internal interfaces and sub-surface structures.
 The computed intensities are mapped to voxel opacity values - regions with high intensity appear opaque while low-intensity regions become transparent.

-The 3D viewer is implemented using the `bevy` game engine with a custom WGSL shader, available as a separate
+The 3D viewer is implemented using the `bevy` game engine [@bevyengine] with a custom WGSL shader, available as a separate
 crate: [bevy_voxel_plot](https://github.com/hacknus/bevy_voxel_plot).

 ## Filtering pipeline